Effective the end of spring 2022 semester, the UNC System Office is ending the UNC Online program.

-- Student must be currently enrolled as a full-time student at UNC Asheville when requesting permission for the Fall or Spring semesters.
-Part-time students must be enrolled in at least one course at UNC Asheville and NOT receiving Financial Aid.
+- Student must be enrolled in at least one course at UNC Asheville to participate in UNC Online in a fall or spring semester.
 Current students requesting permission for the summer do not have to be enrolled in a course at UNC Asheville.

 - Students must be in good academic standing.
 Students on academic warning or on academic appeal of suspension or dismissal are NOT eligible to take a course(s) through the UNC Online program.

 - Students may take up to two (2) courses each term through the UNC Online program.
 The maximum total enrollment (at UNC Asheville and the host institution) for the fall or spring semester cannot exceed 18 hours.
 The maximum total enrollment (at UNC Asheville and the host institution) cannot exceed 10 hours for the summer.
 Students requesting an exception to the maximum hours must submit a Registration Hours Overload form.

 - Degree residency requirements still apply to all students.
 Students must complete the final 30 hours in residence at UNC Asheville, must complete a minimum of 60 hours at four-year institutions, and one half of one’s major/minor must be completed at UNC Asheville.